Creating and managing jobs in a project

 To view the details of a specific job, click the job.
 From the job's details page, you can:

 - View the runs for that job and the status of each run.
 If a run failed, you can select the run and view the log tail or download the entire log file to help you troubleshoot the run.
 A failed run might be related to a temporary connection or environment problem.
 Try running the job again.
 If the job still fails, you can send the log to Customer Support.

-- Edit job settings by clicking Edit job, for example to change schedule settings or to pick another environment template.
+- Edit job settings by clicking Edit job, for example to change schedule settings or to pick another environment definition.

 - Run the job manually by clicking from the job's action bar.
 You can start a scheduled job based on the schedule and on demand.

 - Delete the job by clicking from the job's action bar.